gradha/gradha.github.io/src/articles/27-sad-ways-documentation-generation-tools-suck.rst

 lines of code.
 This is done quite a lot in `tutorials
 <http://nim-lang.org/docs/tut1.html>`_.
 Unfortunately these snippets of code
 are not verified and tend to `bit rot
 <https://github.com/nim-lang/Nim/issues/2928>`_.
-Like hyperlinks you want to
+The way I was planning to
-make sure you don't produce incorrect validation.
-The way I was planning to solve this in Nim was to add two extra sections before and after the source code to showcase.
+solve this in Nim was to add two extra sections before and after the source code to showcase.
 The build tool should concatenate all three blocks of source code (pre + body + post) into a temporary source file and build it to scan for